Bed

 M

-aison 76 bed & breakfast has three bedrooms and a suite, all with their own bathrooms, completely redecorated and refurnished to the highest standards,
+aison 76 bed & breakfast has three bedrooms and a suite, all with their own bathrooms, decorated and furnished to the highest standards,

 with king-size or super-king sized beds and bathrooms, an eighteenth-century drawing room (solely for the use of guests), offering the style and facilities you would expect to find in a luxury hotel.